Protect yourself, your employees, and your customers Cover Shield® Antimicrobial treatment!

 Will the Antimicrobial affect the cooling capacity of AC coils?

 Most commercial antimicrobials used for treating building surfaces do a great job getting a quick kill on bacteria and fungi (although some have a limited spectrum of effectiveness).
-Conventional products penetrate living cells and kill by way of poisoning the organism.
-They are designed to act quickly and dissipate quickly to avoid adverse effects to humans and animals due to their toxic ingredients.
-Cover Shield® Antimicrobial takes a totally different approach.
-Like conventional antimicrobials it provides an effective initial microbial kill when it is applied, BUT, unlike the others, Cover Shield® also provides long-term control of growth on treated surfaces.
+Conventional products kill by way of poisoning the organism.
+They are designed to act quickly but have harmful side effects.
+The use of Selectrocide, an EPA registered disinfectant (EPA Reg.
+No. 74986-5), eliminates all of these health and environmental concerns caused by traditional disinfectants (Contact CLO2 Delivery System for information about Selectrocide).
+Our Antimicrobial takes a totally different approach.
+Like conventional antimicrobials it provides an effective initial microbial kill when it is applied, BUT, unlike the others, this Antimicrobial also provides long-term control of growth on treated surfaces.
 The Antimicrobial permanently modifies a surface to make them antimicrobial.

 How does the chemical work?

-The active ingredient in the Antimicrobial forms a colorless, odorless, positively charged monomer which molecularly bonds to the treated surface.
+The active ingredient in CoverShield forms a colorless, odorless, positively charged monomer which molecularly bonds to the treated surface.
 You could think of it as a layer of electrically charged swords.
 When a microorganism comes in contact with the treated surface, the quaternary amine “sword” punctures the cell membrane and the electrical charge “shocks” the cell.
 Since nothing is transferred to the now dead cell, the antimicrobial doesn’t lose strength and the “sword” is ready for the next cell to contact it.
 In order for the Antimicrobial to continue its effectiveness, normal cleaning of treated surfaces is necessary.
-Dirt buildup, paint, dead microbes, etc. will cover the treatment prohibiting it from killing microorganisms.
+Dirt and oil buildup from hands, paint, dead microbes, etc. will cover the treated surface prohibiting it from killing microorganisms.

 Do the applicators receive any special kind of training?

 Yes.
-We pride ourselves on providing a superior product to all those in need of controlling and prohibiting microbial growth on interior surfaces.
-To ensure proper use of the Antimicrobial, each applicator receives training and on-site training if needed.
-What training materials do you provide or recommend?
+CLO2 Delivery Systems prides itself on providing a superior product to all those in need of controlling and prohibiting microbial growth on interior surfaces.
+Therefore, to ensure proper use of the Antimicrobial, each applicator should receive four hours of classroom training and on-site training.
+In addition, they receive a training manual and ongoing access to our technical expertise.

 What does the application process entail?

-In the simplest terms, (1 part to 3 parts water) is the mixing ratio and is sprayed on the surface in an even and uniform pattern.
-How fast the solution is applied is based on how porous the surfaces are.
+In the simplest terms, one-part solution to three parts water is made and sprayed on the surface in an even and uniform pattern.
+How fast the solution is applied is based on the porosity of the surfaces or substrate.
 The more porous a surface, the slower application.
-Apply from the top down; (wet not dripping) starting with the ceiling and finishing with the floor.
+Apply from the top down; starting with the ceiling, then walls.
+Hard floors and carpets are optional but can be sprayed.
 Furniture and other items should be moved to another room if possible.
 Anything which stays in the room and could be damaged by water should be covered.
 Use pads under any metal legs or slides to avoid rust stains.
 Opening of windows and the use fans will be used to speed drying.

 Are there any safety concerns after application is complete?